sampsyo/cs6120/content/blog/2019-09-25-manually-managed-memory.md

 Our goal was to add *pointer types* to Bril. _Pointers_ represent references to manually managed read/write memory cells which can persist outside of function scope.
 Furthermore we support C-style arrays such that pointer arithmetic instructions can be used to index into allocated memory regions.
 Lastly, we wished to ensure that value typechecking was still supportable for our new instructions (however we did not implement a typechecker).
 Our pointer types are meant only for value checking (i.e. every pointer type totally specifies the type of its contents); they do not include bounds or alias information to prevent memory safety bugs.

-- What did you do?
-(Include both the design and the implementation.)

 ### Design Overview

 We designed Bril pointers to be very similar to [LLVM's manually allocated stack pointers](https://llvm.org/docs/LangRef.html#memory-access-and-addressing-operations), except that Bril pointers refer to heap-allocated memory and offer much more restricted operations.
 Namely, this means that pointer types completely define the data type to which they refer and and pointer representations are explicitly abstract.
 This means that, unlike in C, you cannot use a Bril pointer as an argument to an `add` operation; even if we did support casting it would be meaningless to "add" a Bril pointer and a Bril integer.
 More generally, the Bril interpreter/compiler has complete freedom to choose how pointers are represented and allocated; this separates the high level computaional usage of pointers and the low level (and likely platform-dependent) implementation details.